project-talan/tln-cli/README.md

   tln ls
   ```
   Two last commands will do the magic: connect with teamone list of projects and display them to you
-* At this point, you need to get source code for existing projects, build it and become familiar with implemented functionality
+* At this point, you are ready to get source code for existing projects, build it and start checking existing functionality
   ```
   tln clone calbro-scanner:calbro-portal
   tln prereq:init -r